ecxod/ecxod/README.md

-## If your human right comes with a price tag or a punch card, it's not really yours, is it?  👋
+### If your human right comes with a price tag or a punch card, it's not really yours, is it?
+### And if it requires that someone else has to pay or work for it, then it is not a human right!
+👋

 <!--
 **ecxod/ecxod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.